Compounding of Offences Under Companies Act, 2013

 What is meant by Compounding?

-Compounding of an offense is a settlement mechanism, by which, the offender is given an option to pay money in lieu of his prosecution, thereby avoiding a prolonged litigation.
-There is no definition of the word “compounding” in the Companies Act 2013, however, the legal meaning of compounding is “doing good the default/noncompliance”.
+It is also known as Composition of Offence in certain countries.
+Compounding of an offence is a settlement mechanism, by which, the offender is given an option to pay money in lieu of his prosecution, thereby avoiding a prolonged litigation.
+There is no definition of the word “compounding” in the Companies Act 2013, however, the legal meaning of compounding is “doing good the default/non-compliance”.

 Therefore, the first and foremost step in compounding is to make the default good.
 The procedure for compounding has been enumerated step wise later in this blog.